taoteg/recipes/recipes/SanAntonioChili.md

 *Chili was God’s gift to Texas (or maybe it came from down below).*

-*And chili doesn’t go with macaroni, and dammed Yankee’s don’t go with chili queens; and if you know beans about chili, you know that chili has no beans.*
+*And chili doesn’t go with macaroni, and dammed Yankee’s don’t go with chili queens;*

+*And if you know beans about chili, you know that chili has no beans.*

 #### References